Jun 07, 2024

 Urge incontinence

 Urge incontinence is also known as an "overactive bladder" and it's the most common type of urinary leakage that men suffer from.
-Urge incontinence is when you experience a sudden urge to urinate, but can't hold it in until you reach a toilet.
-You may need to urinate more than 4 to 8 times a day, as well as several times during the night.
+Urge incontinence is when you experience a sudden urge to pee but can't hold it in until you reach a toilet.
+You may need to pee more than 4 to 8 times a day, as well as several times during the night.
 This is often linked to an enlarged prostate or the aftermath of prostate surgery.

 Stress incontinence